Skip to main content

 What the CAF means for local government

-If used routinely, this self-assessment can serve as a method for good risk management at a local authority level.
-Find out how the CAF relates to other cyber standards.
+Use the CAF as a tool to continuously assess and improve your council’s cyber resilience.
+If used routinely, the self-assessment can serve as a method for good risk management at a local authority level.

 Objectives of the CAF